amrography/apc-extension/README.md

 This extension is your go-to tool for customizing Electron and Visual Studio Code.

-I haven't developed anything nor provided support for potential bugs, but consider me your bridge to tailor Electron and VS Code just the way you like.
+While I haven't developed any features or provided support for bugs, think of me as your bridge to tailor Electron and VS Code just the way you like.

 ## Inspirations